Sebastián Saja

-Diego Sebastián Saja (born 5 June 1979) is an Argentine football coach and former player who is an assistant coach for Major League Soccer side Inter Miami CF.
+Diego Sebastián Saja (born 5 June 1979) is an Argentine football manager and former player who is the director of football at Racing Club.

 He spent most of his professional career with San Lorenzo, Racing Club and AEK Athens, being one of the most prolific goal-scoring goalkeepers in history.
 He represented four clubs in the Spanish Segunda División, and also competed in Italy, Mexico and Brazil.

 Club career

 San Lorenzo

 Born in La Plata, Buenos Aires Province, Saja had nearly 200 overall appearances for San Lorenzo de Almagro, being voted South America's best goalkeeper in 2002.
 In 2001, he helped the team win the Clausura and the Copa Mercosur, adding the following year's Copa Sudamericana.

 Saja split the 2003–04 season with Brescia Calcio and Rayo Vallecano, being first-choice and dropping down a level with the latter.
 Moving to another club in Spain and in the second division for the following campaign, he would also be relegated with Córdoba CF.

 After a brief spell in Mexico with Club América, Saja returned to San Lorenzo for 2005–06: he made 33 appearances and scored five goals in the Primera División, but was eventually sent out on loan for the fifth time, this time to Grêmio Foot-Ball Porto Alegrense after falling out of favour with new manager Ramón Díaz.